Skip to content

 DeepSleep modes (regular, time based)~

 There are TWO general methods to work with deepsleep.
-Method ONE wakes up the device on a regular intervall, wait for TELEPERIOD and immediate go to deepsleep again.
+Method ONE wakes up the device on a regular interval, wait for TELEPERIOD and immediate go to deepsleep again.
 This is mostly to make regular measurements and send them to a MQTT broker.
 Method TWO is more complex and use TIMER events to wakeup the device.
 The way and when the device go to deepsleep again depends on the configuration.
 See explanation below.

-Repeating regular deepsleep based on intervall~
+Repeating regular deepsleep based on interval~

 (DeepSleepTime) DeepSleepTime sets the time the device remains in DeepSleep before it returns to full operating mode.
 Once the command is issued, the DeepSleep cycle commences.